2023 Golf Club Referendum Question

 Downtown Plan

 Glencoe loves its downtown and the Village embarked on the Downtown Tune-Up to look for ways of enhancing, promoting and extending its best features.
-The result is the Downtown Plan.
+The result is the Downtown Plan (find it here)!

 1801 Green Bay Road Subdivision